ZipengZhu/ZipengZhu.github.io/index.md

 - Cyber-Physical System
 - Applied Machine Learning

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current research focuses on STS studies and intelligent communication.My research endeavors are a blend of academic rigor and practical application, with a particular focus on how digital technologies are reshaping the landscape of media and communication.
+I am committed to exploring the intricate ways in which data is encoded, disseminated, and consumed in our increasingly interconnected world.

 ---